-Summer is finally on its way, so it’s time to prepare your outdoor areas for the sunnier months.
+Summer is finally on its way, so it’s time to prepare your decking and outdoor areas for the sunnier months.
 Try these tips and hacks to make sure your garden is ready for the heat!

 Over time, plastic garden furniture tends to lose its crispness and start to look a little faded.
 Instead of chucking out the old pieces you have laying around, why not consider upcycling them?
 Save pennies and give your garden a new look by re-painting your plastic garden furniture.
 With an aerosol direct to plastic paint, it’s easy to give your garden furniture it’s vigor back.